Geographic View :

 Casablanca an Industrial City, a modern, cosmopolitan, broad avenues, big buildings, and the monument of this century: Hassan II Mosque, really impressive.

 Agadir is a modern resort, beautiful beaches, hotels, water sports, golf, tennis.
 Tangier: A 14 km from Europe by sea, beaches, markets, contrasting wide boulevards and La Medina.

 Zagora Called “the door of the desert”, it is obligatory to enter the deep south.
 Its surroundings offer an attractive display of landscapes with palm trees, cultivated fields and ruins of ancient fortresses.

-Tingher is the city that occupies the site of a former military outpost built on terraces.
+Tinghir is the city that occupies the site of a former military outpost built on terraces.
 A palm covering his feet and heights are dominated by an impressive Kasbah.
-From Tineghir can visit the impressive Todra Gorge and Dades.
+From Tinghir can visit the impressive Todra Gorge and Dades.